utopian-coder/Html-Css-JavaScript-Projects/README.md

 ## 🖥️ Html Css Projects

-This respository contains most of my Html, Css projects that I've made for practicing.
+This respository contains most of my Html, Css and JavaScript projects that I've made for practicing.
 In some projects Bootstrap has been used.

 It's a **LIVE** repository!